VanessaMancia/Azure-SOC-Honeynet/README.md

 * [NIST SP 800-53 Revision 5 For Security Controls](https://csrc.nist.gov/projects/cprt/catalog#/cprt/framework/version/SP_800_53_5_1_0/home)
 * [NIST SP 800-61 Revision 2 for Incident Handling Guide](https://nvlpubs.nist.gov/nistpubs/SpecialPublications/NIST.SP.800-61r2.pdf)

-## Architecture Before Hardening / Security Controls
+## Architecture Before Hardening and Implementing Security Controls

 <img src="https://github.com/VanessaMancia/Azure-SOC-Honeynet/assets/112146207/e5c4589e-3f05-4171-b20e-be21a58e94bb.png">

-Before hardening Measures and Security Controls:
+Before Hardening Measures and Security Controls:
-* In this stage our Linux and Windows machine's NSG's were left wide open
+* In the "BEFORE" stage, all resources were initially deployed with public exposure to the internet as a way to lure attackers.
+The Linux and Windows machine, which hosted an SQL database both had their Network Security Groups (NSGs) and built-in firewalls wide open, allowing unrestricted access from any source.
+The storage account and the key vault were deployed with public endpoints visible to the internet.
+In this stage, the unsecured environment was monitored by Sentinel using logs aggregated by the Log Analytics Workspace.

 ---

-## Architecture After Hardening / Security Controls
+## Architecture After Hardening and implementing Security Controls

 <img src="https://github.com/VanessaMancia/Azure-SOC-Honeynet/assets/112146207/e7cb31c1-15e1-4ebd-a9e7-b26a7d8f5998.png">

+After Hardening Measures and Security Controls:
+* In the "AFTER" stage of this project